 Food Waste Warriors

-There are many people, groups and businesses around New Zealand doing great work to reduce food waste.
-Some collect surplus food and supply it to those who need it, while others are creating unique products from food that would have gone to waste.
+There are many individuals, organisations and businesses around New Zealand doing great work to reduce food waste.
+Some collect surplus food and supply it to those who need it, while others are creating unique products from food that would have otherwise been wasted.

 These are some of New Zealand’s Food Waste Warriors: